About Us

 MA, LCAT-LP | She, Her, Hers

 Lili Chasen is a drama therapist specializing in humanistic psychotherapy.
-As a creative arts therapist, Lili employs a wide range of artistic modalities, including theater, music, dance, and visual arts, to facilitate self-expression and exploration.
-By blending the therapeutic benefits of the arts with evidence-based counseling techniques, Lili empowers her clients to navigate life’s challenges.
-Lili has worked clinically with a wide range of individuals with varying diagnoses and life experiences and builds strong therapeutic relationships based on trust, respect, and collaboration.
-Lili is dedicated to helping individuals unleash their inner creativity, find their authentic voices, and embark on a transformative journey of self-discovery and healing.
+As a creative arts therapist, she integrates a variety of artistic modalities—including theater, music, dance, and visual arts—to foster self-expression and personal exploration.
+By combining the therapeutic power of the arts with evidence-based counseling techniques, Lili empowers her clients to navigate life’s challenges.

 She, Her, Hers